karthikhosur/italtoken/whitepaper.md

     C -->|Visible On| I[Blockchain Explorer]
     F -->|Transactions Require| J[Platform Authentication]
     H -->|Transactions Require| K[User Signature]

+    L[CVmine Platform] -->|Updates| M[Token Balance Display]
+    N[Transaction Ledger] -->|Shows Activity| O[User History View]
 ```

 The Stellar network is built on a secure and efficient foundation that combines **public-key cryptography**, the **Ed25519 signature scheme**, the **Stellar Consensus Protocol (SCP)**, and flexible **wallet infrastructure** to support scalable digital value transfer.
 Every Stellar account is secured by a cryptographic keypair—consisting of a **public key**, used to identify the account and verify transactions, and a **secret key**, used to authenticate actions and prove ownership.
 These keys are generated using Ed25519, a robust and efficient form of **Elliptic Curve Cryptography (ECC)**.
 Unlike proof-of-work or proof-of-stake systems, Stellar uses SCP, which is based on the **Federated Byzantine Agreement (FBA)** model.
 This allows the network to reach consensus quickly and securely, without the need for energy-intensive mining.

-In terms of wallet infrastructure, users are initially provided with **custodial wallets** managed by the platform.
+In terms of wallet infrastructure, users on CVmine are initially provided with **custodial wallets** managed by the platform.
 Each wallet includes a Stellar address, secure storage of the secret key (encrypted using **AES-256** at the application level), and a dashboard for managing balances and viewing transaction history.
 Over time, users will be given the option to migrate to **non-custodial wallets**, granting them full ownership and control of their private keys and digital assets.
 This architecture balances user convenience with strong security, ensuring users can interact with the network confidently while maintaining the flexibility to take full control of their financial identity.

+The CVmine platform provides an intuitive interface for users to view their ITAL token balance, track transaction history, and engage with token-earning activities.
+The wallet interface is seamlessly integrated into the user's CVmine dashboard, providing real-time updates on token earnings from platform activities.

 ### 6.1 Wallet Migration Strategy